ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

    and which parameters are passed to the handler.

 The above checks give a very accurate picture of what commands and parameters are not supported.
-They gives a fairly accurate picture of what commands/parameters are *likely to be supported*.
-However this indication is not guaranteed to be accurate because a command handler could just throw away all the information (and we have not fully checked all of these).
+They give a fairly accurate picture of what commands/parameters are *likely to be supported*.
+However, this indication is not guaranteed to be accurate because a command handler could just throw away all the information (and we have not fully checked all of these).